9 Important Dos and Don’ts of Dubai & UAE

-In the Muslim culture, left hand is used for body hygiene and sanitation.
+In the Muslim culture, the left hand is used for body hygiene and sanitation.
 Due to the Islamic toilet etiquettes, it is considered unclean and offensive to use the left hand for greeting or consuming food.
 Avoid using your left hand so you don’t offend locals.

 4. Let your cheque bounce

 A bouncing cheque is a punishable offense in Dubai.
-Dishonoured cheques may seem like a common error in other countries, but it can land you in the jail in Dubai.
+Dishonored cheques may seem like a common error in other countries, but it can land you in the jail in Dubai.
 So, don’t sign cheques unless you have that kind of money in your bank account.

 5. Take photographs without permission